oopsmonk/documentation/node-software/0.1/iri/references/best-practice.md

 To evenly distribute the API calls among all your nodes, you can run a reverse proxy server that will act as a load balancer.

 This way, you can even have one domain name for your reverse proxy server that all nodes will send their API calls to.
-But, on the backend, the IOTA nodes with the most spare computational power will process the request and return the response to the reverse proxy server.
+But, on the backend, nodes with the most spare computational power will process the request and return the response to the reverse proxy server.

 :::info:
 Read our guide on [setting up a reverse proxy server](../how-to-guides/set-up-a-reverse-proxy.md) for your node.